data-apis/scipy-2023-presentation/paper.rst

 Minimize the learning curve and friction for users as they switch between array libraries.

 We explicitly omitted three notable possible objectives.
-1) Making array libraries identical for the purpose of merging them.
+1) Make array libraries identical for the purpose of merging them.
 Different array libraries have different strengths (e.g., performance characteristics, hardware support, and tailored use cases, such as deep learning), and merging them into a single array library is neither practical nor realistic.
-2) Implementing a backend or runtime switching system in order to switch from one array library to another via a single setting or line of code.
+2) Implement a backend or runtime switching system in order to switch from one array library to another via a single setting or line of code.
 While potentially feasible, array consumers are likely to need to modify code in order to ensure optimal